UnconnectedBedna/shrink-backup/README.md

   -e         DO NOT expand filesystem when image is booted -l         Write debug messages in logfile shrink-backup.log in same directory as script -z         Make script zoom at light-speed, only question prompts might slow it down
-                 Can be combined with -y for unsafe ultra mega superduper speed -h --help  Show this help snippet
+                 Can be combined with -y for UNSAFE ultra mega superduper speed -h --help  Show this help snippet
 ########################################################################
 Examples: